Whiz Kid (Entourage): Plot

 As the police takes Ertz's body out of his house, Vince (Adrian Grenier) and Turtle (Jerry Ferrara) are accompanied by the boys to the Los Angeles County Sheriff's Department.
-As he was on the house, Vince is asked to take a drug test.
+As he was in the house, Vince is asked to take a drug test.
 To the boys' disdain, Vince reveals that he used marijuana a few days back to prove himself something.

 Ari (Jeremy Piven) and Dana (Constance Zimmer) continue their sexual relationship.
 Due to helping Vince with Ertz's problem, Ari arrives late to marriage counseling with Melissa (Perrey Reeves).
 Their argument increases as both express frustration with each other, ending with Melissa walking out.
 Angered, he decides to take Dana to Bobby Flay's restaurant to make Melissa jealous.
 When Flay reveals Ari's intentions, Dana angrily leaves the restaurant.
 Ari is later called by Melissa for his actions, realizing that she suspected him of sleeping with Dana for years.
 Drama (Kevin Dillon) tries to create an alcohol mix to clean Vince's test, but the boys find that the test will be held in the following hours.
 Desperate, Vince visits Billy (Rhys Coiro) for his help.

 With Billy's help, Vince gets a prosthetic penis with clean urine.
 Eric (Kevin Connolly) is upset over his idea, warning him that his career could die if he is caught, but Vince performs the drug test anyway.
 Later, Vince passes the test, to his friends' delight.
 Vince reveals that he wore the prosthetic after all, for which Eric forgives him.